IQSS/dataverse-client-javascript/docs/useCases.md

 _See [use case](../src/files/domain/useCases/GetFileCitation.ts) implementation_.

+The `fileId` parameter can be a string, for persistent identifiers, or a number, for numeric identifiers.

 There is an optional third parameter called `includeDeaccessioned`, which indicates whether to consider deaccessioned versions or not in the file search.
 If not set, the default value is `false`.

 #### Get File Counts in a Dataset